Private schools warn sector could ‘fall apart’ if hit by double tax blow

 Diarmid Mackenzie, the chair of governors at Sands School in Devon, who has been working with many other independent schools on this issue, said further fee increases caused by a national insurance hike would also increase the amount of VAT parents pay on fees.

 Mr Mackenzie said: “If employer national insurance contributions are increased, these costs go directly onto a school’s staffing costs.
-A two per cent increase in employers’ national insurance will result in a direct two per cent increase in staffing costs.
+A 2 per cent increase in employers’ national insurance will result in a direct 2 per cent increase in staffing costs.

 “There’s no way for most schools to cover these costs without a further increase in fees, and every time fees go up, that increases the VAT that parents will have to pay as well.”